Buying service for arrears

 Find out what to do if there was a period when you and your employer should have contributed to the pension plan but didn’t.

-Enrolment arrears occur when you should have been enrolled in the plan, but were not.
-Therefore, you were not contributing to the plan.
+If you believe there was a period when you should have been enrolled in the plan, but were not, speak to your employer.